Henry Leslie-O'Neill

 Study

-I am currently a PhD candidate at the Australian National University.
-I'm working with Miriwoong people at the Mirima Dawang Woorlab-gerring language and culture centre to make pedagogical materials for the Miriwoong language.
-We aim to create practical resources to help Miriwoong people learn Miriwoong, as well as sharing research based on our experience to support other language workers developing similar materials.
+I am a PhD candidate at the Australian National University.
+I'm collaborating with Miriwoong people at the Mirima Dawang Woorlab-gerring language and culture centre to co-design learning materials for the Miriwoong language.
+We aim to create practical resources to help Miriwoong people learn Miriwoong, as well as sharing research and stories based on our experience to support other language workers developing similar materials.

-My supervisors on this project are Prof Steven Bird, Dr Carmel O'Shannessy, Dr Knut Olawsky, and Dr Susy Macqueen.
+My supervisors on this project are Dr Susy Macqueen, Prof Steven Bird, and Dr Knut Olawsky.

 Work